 EFSA produces baseline survey reports on the prevalence of Campylobacter in food-producing animals such as chickens and on the risk factors that contribute to the prevalence of Campylobacter in animal populations.
 The findings are used by risk assessors such as EFSA’s Panel on Biological Hazards to provide risk estimates and also by risk managers to define possible control options and/or reduction targets.

 Risk assessments and recommendations

-EFSA’s Panel on Biological Hazards evaluates the food safety risks of Campylobacter and provides scientific advice on control options at the request of risk managers or on its own initiative.
-In its assessments, EFSA has among other things found that meeting set reduction targets for Campylobacter in chicken flocks in the EU would significantly reduce the risk of human contamination.
+EFSA’s Panel on Biological Hazards provides scientific advice on control options at the request of risk managers or on its own initiative.
+In its assessments, EFSA has among other things found that meeting set reduction targets for Campylobacter in chicken flocks in the EU would significantly reduce the risk of human contamination

-2010 - EFSA analyses and publishes the results of the survey (see below: 2008), Campylobacter was found in over 75% of chickens.
-Experts concluded that the handling, preparation and consumption of chicken meat may directly account for 20% to 30% of human cases of campylobacteriosis.
+2010 EFSA issues advice on the extent to which broiler (chicken) meat contributes to human cases of campylobacteriosis.
+Experts conclude that the handling, preparation and consumption of broiler meat may directly account for 20 to 30% of human cases of campylobacteriosis in the EU.

 2007 EFSA’s Task Force on Zoonoses Data Collection proposed a coordinated monitoring programme for Campylobacter in chicken meat in the EU.

 2005- EFSA publishes an opinion on Campylobacter in animals and foodstuffs which identified poultry meat as a major source of campylobacteriosis.